lcorndogl/mental-health-pets/README.md

 ### Typography

-The typography used has been selected from Google Fonts, searching using the 'calm' filter, as a little addage to people who may be suffering with mental health and looking for information, as to not be an agressive font which could cause further issues in extreme cases
+The typography used has been selected from Google Fonts, searching using the 'calm' filter, as a little addage to people who may be suffering with mental health and looking for information, as to not be an agressive font which could cause further issues in extreme cases.
+From this filter I have settled on the "Quicksand" and "Sour Gummy" fonts.

 ## Website Features

 ### Homepage

+A homepage which is loaded when a user enters the site.
+It provides information in an easily accessible format.
+It also contains all the subheadings for the rest of the page as well as a modal with information where users can get help that is always available.

 ### About

+This section provides a brief overview of what mental health is and important aspects to be achieved to help with having good mental health, as well as the effects that it can have on different people.

+### How pets can help

+This section consists of 6 cards that include the possible benefits a pet can have on mental health.

 ### Gallery

+This section houses various images of my pet - Marley, showing the joy that a pet can bring by just being caring, unjudgemental and enjoying life as it happens, as well as providing regular routine and exercise.

 ### Get Help

+This section is a modal that is on every page - accessed by either clicking the get help button in the nav bar, or the one located at the bottom of each page - both open up the same modal menu, making it easy for the user to get information to the services needed to get any help that they may need.

 ## Future Features

-Add custom domain to project to make it available at "<https://mhp.michaelcornall.co.uk>" with an SSL certificate
+- Add custom domain to project to make it available at "<https://mhp.michaelcornall.co.uk>" with an SSL certificate.
+- Add more responsiveness queries to limit image sizes on smaller displays
+- Add in smaller hero images to overwrite the background: url("") in the responsiveness section of the CSS to assist with load times on smaller devices

 ## Technologies Used